Dcode99/rSubscriber/README.md

   We did not get the chance to implement this yet, we have been having difficulties on other parts and PySiddhi did not seem to be a viable choice like we expected to use.

   MySQL (PyMYSQL): A relational database will be used to keep track of hospital capacity and patient status.
-This was chosen for familiarity and ease of use, and because it was a language we could use to query specific information with sorting.
+This was chosen for familiarity and ease of use due to extensive documentation, and because it was a language we could use to query specific information with sorting.

   Entity: Patient